vidbina/vidbina.github.io/_posts/2017-12-05-irssi-primer.markdown

  - irssi
  - irc
  - chat
-description: "Reminding myself how to use irssi again..."
+description: |
+  Reminding myself how to use Irssi  :speech_balloon: again after a while of dormancy.
+Hopefully this primer :memo: will help me get back on track fast enough, next time I need to brush up on my irssi usage skills :wink:.
 ---
 Somehow it seems too easy for me to forget how to use Irssi.
 With this primer I hope to provide my future-self a decent reference to get up and going within